sorelmitra/verifit/Readme.md

 - A quick way to do driver-based testing, in which the test case relies on a particular driver (specified at runtime)  that does the action and returns the result.
 This allows you to run the same test against different drivers, such as an API, UI, etc.
 - Simplified mechanism for skipping tests that are not suitable for a particular driver.
 - Web-Sockets testing.
 (I couldn't find a Python package that makes testing Web-Sockets as easy as calling a couple of functions.)
-- Some other helper tools, like date & time, generating random values, etc.
+- Some other helper tools, like date & time, etc.

 This repo consists of the actual library, which is in `lib/`, and some sample tests from which you can inspire when writing your own.